Horror takes a back seat to horny teen drama in the early chapters of Supermassive's latest nightmare

 As a fan of schlocky horror and Supermassive's oeuvre, I was desperate to find something I did like, but it was hard.
 The discovery of some tasty snacks does prompt a literal song and dance that I found stupidly charming, at least.
 And it's undoubtedly a striking game.
 The mocap and animation are some of the best out there, too.
 It really is like playing a horror flick—just not a good one, so far.

 Even when I was simply walking around things felt off, like the jarring transitions between shots.
 You'll be following a character from behind one second, and then you'll suddenly be looking at a completely different shot from a different angle, ostensibly so the game can show you something important, and every time I got whiplash.
 In a game where you don't have a fixed camera, it just doesn't seem necessary.
 This was a problem in The Dark Pictures Anthology, too, but one that got better over time, to the point where I don't remember it being an issue at all in the last one, House of Ashes (opens in new tab).
-Hopefully there's still time to improve The Quarry's, but with the launch imminent, Supermassive is cutting it close.
+Hopefully there's still time to improve The Quarry's, but with the launch imminent—June 10, or July 8 for the only just now delayed (opens in new tab) online multiplayer—Supermassive is cutting it close.

 Here's the thing: Supermassive's preview builds are rarely very good.
 The studio's fear of spoilers and the nature of horror's pacing mean that just playing a single section is never going to show the game at its best.
 I was not into House of Ashes at all until I started playing the review version, when it became one of my faves.
 But since The Quarry is the largest game of the bunch, estimated to be a 10-hour deal, it takes longer to get going and gives us so many more opportunities to get tired of these teens.